xenforo-ltd/docs/docs/template-syntax.md

 #### Example Output

 > Hello there, Patrick.
 This is name number 1.
+Array key of this element: 0
 >
 > Hello there, Theresa.
 This is name number 2.
+Array key of this element: 1
 >
 > Hello there, Kimball.
 This is name number 3.
+Array key of this element: 2
 >
 > Hello there, Wayne.
 This is name number 4.
+Array key of this element: 3
 >
 > Hello there, Grace.
 This is name number 5.
+Array key of this element: 4

 ## Template tags